-Field Trip Health, Inc (“Field Trip”)
+Field Trip Health and Wellness Ltd. (“Field Trip”)

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 This Notice applies to all Field Trip Health and Wellness Ltd., centres and contractors working in such locations.